Below you'll find answers to the most frequently asked questions regarding payouts through our Online Payments feature in SimplePractice:

-Online Payments accounts set up through SimplePractice are automatically assigned an HSA/FSA eligible MCC.
-If you're having trouble running an HSA/FSA card, please submit a help request so our Customer Success team can assist you.
+All Online Payments accounts set up through SimplePractice are automatically assigned an HSA/FSA eligible MCC.
+If you're having trouble running an HSA/FSA card, submit a help request so our Customer Success team can assist you.

 Why was I notified that money was withdrawn from my account?